ali-gunes/aligunes.dev/visitor-counter.md

 1. A visitor refreshes the page during the same session
 2. A visitor navigates between different pages on your site during the same session

-## Viewing Your Real Count

-You can check your current visitor count directly through the API:
-- Visit: `https://api.countapi.xyz/get/aligunes.dev/visits` in your browser
+## Important Notes

+- This counter is device/browser specific, meaning it counts unique browser sessions rather than truly unique visitors
+- The count is stored in the visitor's browser, so each visitor will see a different count based on their own browsing history
+- For a more accurate global counter visible to all visitors, you would need a server-side solution

 ## Technical Implementation

-The improved visitor counter uses:
+The simple visitor counter uses:

-- **CountAPI**: For centralized counting across all visitors
-- **Promise with timeout**: To handle API failures gracefully and prevent hanging
+- **localStorage**: To store the total count persistently across browser sessions
-- **sessionStorage**: To remember visitors during their current session
+- **sessionStorage**: To remember visitors during their current session and prevent duplicate counting
-- **localStorage**: As a fallback if the API is unavailable
-- **Fetch API**: To make asynchronous requests to the counting service

-This implementation ensures accurate counting while providing a smooth user experience even if the external API has issues or is slow to respond.
+This implementation ensures a smooth user experience with no external dependencies.